-But, experienced gardeners plant them besides other plants like Basil because of their mineral extracting properties.
+But gardeners plant them beside other plants like Basil because of their mineral-extracting properties.

-Besides, the flowers of Borage are the favorite of pollinators aiding in pollination.
+Besides, Borage flowers are pollinator-favorites, aiding in pollination.

-You need to plant Borage at a distance of 1.5 to 2 feet and grow Basil a foot away from each Borage planting.
+You must plant Borage at a distance of 1.5-2 feet from each other and grow Basil a foot away from each Borage.

 b.
 Chamomile, Chives, and Oregano

-Herbs like chamomile, chives, and oregano pair lavishly with Basil on a dinner plate and in the garden.
+Herbs like Chamomile, Chives, and Oregano pair with Basil in the garden.

 3. Basil Companion Flowers

-The pollinator-attracting property of Marigolds is effective even late into the season when the Basil flowers have already been spent.
+The pollinator-attracting property of Marigolds is effective even late into the season when the Basil flowers become spent.

-This shall give the pair enough time to bloom in sync in summer.
+This shall give the pair enough time to bloom in sync during summer.

-Nasturtium is a trap crop with peppery umami to its flowers and leaves, attracting pests like aphids from nearby crops.
+Nasturtium is a trap crop with a peppery umami taste to its flowers and leaves, attracting pests like aphids from nearby crops.

 However, keep a distance of 12 inches between the plants while sowing the seeds in early spring.